oddgoo/bird-rpg/README.md

 - " special stones that can only be taken from defeated children"
 - server led notifications
 - make timezone Australia
+-Brood all (number) - random command

+more creative messages

+ohh something seems wrong there, it didn't give them a full 3 extra actions. , the count there is correct, it was just the bot's output

+multiple sing